George's Wild West Adventure

 The movements of George Blunderfield from this point are not known.
 The biography of Charles Atmore, written around 1900, from which the above text has been formed makes no further mention of him by name but there are further references to ‘a friend’ – it is possible that he stayed in touch with Charles and accompanied him on other journeys.
 The next recorded appearance of George is in 1860, arriving by sea at a port in Ohio in 1860 – but from where?
 Between 1860 and 1863, George returned to England and Norfolk, where he married Anna Maria Spurgeon and began farming at Church Farm, Heckingham.
 They had no children but I'm sure other children in the village would have been enthralled by the stories he could tell of his 'Wild West' adventures.
 George died on the 4th November 1886 aged 57.

 It is known that George’s friend, Charles Atmore, had a variety of jobs in California from which he accumulated $3,000 before returning to Michigan towards the end of 1853.
 This journey was made, mainly by sea via Nicaragua and New York, at a cost of around $400.
 In Michigan, he bought twelve horses to take to California and started upon his second overland trip in March 1854.
 During this stay in California, Charles engaged in mining.
 However, in 1856, with about $1,500 he had saved, he returned to Michigan again, this time via the Isthmus of Panama (as the Panama railway had opened in 1855).
 The steamer took fire in mid ocean but the fire was extinguished.
-He bought land and soon married.
+He bought land and married soon afterwards.

 (1) In 1846, the population of the territory that is now